Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 11 Informal Report.md

 #### Brief Comment
 - Our experimental results of the decoder matched the expected results from the handout.
 However, the outputs of our decoder did not match the inputs of our priority encoder.
 #### Handout Questions
-16. This tells us that the priority encoder is
+16. This tells us that the priority encoder is non-invertable.
+We cannot figure out what the original input to the priority encoder was, solely based on the decoder output.
+We would need a standard encoder if we wanted to get the multiplier from the decoder output.
+A priority encoder will not work.
 ## Part D – 64 Bit Two-Level Barrel Shifter